ewoudb33/ewoudb33.github.io/_pages/about.md

   image: "/images/landscape.jpg"
 ---

-I'm a graduate marketing analytics professional, who excels in quantitative analysis, with a passion for customer analytics.
+I'm a recent graduate in marketing analytics, who excels in quantitative analysis, with a passion for customer analytics.